AWG establishes working group on ESG and aviation finance

 The ACC will be developed by propel-ant, and AWG will be supported in its implementation by Watson Farley Williams.
 The ACC is part of AWG’s work on Environmental Social and Governance (ESG), geared to the context of aviation financing and leasing.

-AWG has retained Clifford Chance and Watson Farley Williams as co-counsel to advise AWG, and support its work, on ESG in the context of aviation financing and leasing.
+AWG has retained Clifford Chance and Watson Farley Williams as co-counsel to advise AWG, and support its work, on environmental matters in the context of aviation financing and leasing.
 KPMG (aviation and sustainable futures group) has also agreed to provide advice to, and support this work of, AWG.

 AWG supports global efforts to substantially lower and offset carbon emissions, ensuring sustainable development of air transport.